-If you do not comply with the directions/deadline, the Tribunal may decide not to consider any material that is filed late.
+If you do not comply with the directions/deadline, the Tribunal may decide not to consider your material.
 If you need further time to lodge your material or to respond to an Application made against you, you should make a written request for extra time to the Tribunal.

 As a rule of procedural fairness, you must serve on the other party the same (and all) documents you file with the Tribunal.
 This can be done by copying both the Tribunal and the other party in the email.

 The Tribunal has a financial impact statement form which you can fill out carefully and attach any relevant material.

 During a phone hearing

 Most Tribunal hearings are now being conducted over the phone, although some hearings may be conducted by audio-visual linkup using Microsoft Teams.
 You will receive the Notice of Hearing specifying the date and time for hearing.
 You can also check the Hearing List on the Tribunal website.